 An exploration of films made in the last fifty years featuring "descents into savagery" and the colonial, alphabetic texts that inspired them.
 Topics to be discussed, among others: primitivism and progress; coloniality; media and mediation; race and gender; intercultural dialogues; healing practices; community-based performances.

 How can screenwriters prepare for the evolving challenges of our global media world?
 What types of content, as well as form, will emerging technologies make possible?

-This advanced screenwriting course will introduce students to the post 1990’s “golden age of television” and outline the differences between writing for film and a scripted TV series.
+This advanced screenwriting course will introduce students to the complexity and thought process behind creating a first season for a dramatic TV series.

 This class will investigate the idea of "manipulation" in photography and examine different approaches to controlling form and content.
 Class lectures will look at the work of such artists as James Welling, Collier Schorr, Arthur Jaffa, and Boris Mikhailov, among others.